03/09/2026

 How?
 How will this get done?
 Does process matter?
 If we can’t get it done the usual way is there another way?

 How Much?
 In our society, when people hear How Much? they almost always think, Money.
-The How Much? could be focusing on financial cost or it might point to Time (How much time will this take?), Energy (How Much physical or mental effort will be required?
-Do we need help?), or Ego (Are you attempting something new to you that might make you a little—or, a lot—uncomfortable?).
+The How Much? could be focusing on financial cost, or Time (How much time will this take?), Energy (How Much physical or mental effort will be required?
+Do we need help?), or Ego (Are you attempting something new that might make you a little—or, a lot—uncomfortable?
+How can we increase confidence?).